DevExpress/devextreme-documentation/api-reference/_hidden/PdfCell/font/name.md

 ---
 ---
 ##### shortDescription
-Specify the name of the used font.
+Specifies the name of the used font.
 Default font names are listed below:

 * Courier
 * Courier-Bold